cue-lang/cuelang.org/content/en/docs/concepts/logic.md

 description = "Learn about CUE's theoretical basis and what makes it different." mermaid = true
 +++
-This page explains the core concept on which pretty much everything that is CUE depends.
+This page explains the core concept on which pretty much everything that CUE depends.
 It helps to get a top-down understanding and frame of reference, but it is not necessary for learning the language.